videojs/blog/source/_drafts/Video-js-Flash-removes-from-core-player.md

 Firefox: [Reducing Adobe Flash Usage in Firefox]

-As of the Video.js 6.0 release, the dream of a flashless future will come closer to a reality.
+As of the Video.js 6.0 release, the dream of a Flashless future will come closer to a reality.

 In the meantime, the separate [videojs-flash] project has been created for Flash tech support.
 When the [videojs-flash] plugin is added to the player, the Flash tech is added to the tech order.